TelediskoDAO/docs/tech_article.md

 ## Next steps

-The future of Neokingdom DAO is far reaching, and our vision is still at the very early stages.
+There is a magnificent future ahead of Neokingdom DAO, and our vision is still at the very early stages.
 Now we need to make sure the DAO structure for Teledisko is solid and tested, and expand the framework we are building to other Neokingdoms.

 Technically speaking, though, we are aiming to decentralize the most important features of the DAO by the end of the year.
 The next step in this direction is the management of contributors' tokens: currently, if a contributor wants to sell a token within the DAO, the offer is automated, but the match-making and consequent money transfer is manual.